 Warning: trying to save/quit in insert mode will not work, and may break things; be sure to hit esc before you try to enter commands.
 Save your changes and jump out of Vi, then input:

 And that’s it!
 Your blog is set up and decently secure.
 You can now access and edit it by going to [your site URL]/ghost whenever you want.

 If you were reading this and saying to yourself “I’m only here for Ghost!
 I don’t need to be told how to configure DNS or run a Linux terminal!
 I’m an experienced web developer!” then maybe you should get in touch with our team at CodeClouds.
-We have offices all over and the globe and we’re always hiring developers.
 We specialise in web development and creative design.
+Because we’re always growing, we’re always hiring and currently plenty of software trainee jobs in Kolkata available.
 We’d love to talk to you and see whether you’re a good fit for the CodeClouds family.